-We’re already halfway through the year and I’m slightly behind on my reading challenge, but my TBR pile has also doubled in size.
-I’ve discovered the joy of Maggie Stiefvater’s audiobooks on Spotify, and some incredible Kindle books for under £1.
-I’ve also been borrowing eBooks from my local library, and I’m looking forward to a time in the future when it’s safe for me to visit in person.
+We’re already halfway through the year and I’m surprisingly ahead on my reading challenge, but my TBR pile has also doubled in size.
+I’ve discovered the joy of my local library re-opening after our third lockdown, and some incredible Kindle books for under £1.
+I’ve also still been borrowing eBooks from my library until it’s safe for me to visit in person more regularly.
 Until then, my TBR will continue to grow and grow and grow.

 Today, I’m doing the Mid Year Book Freak Out Tag, which is great because I’m currently looking at my reading challenge to remind myself what I’ve read, and I have no memory of reading any of them.

 I have a Goodreads shelf dedicated to the best books I’ve read each year which I update throughout the year and narrow down again at the end, so I can actually answer this question, even if I haven’t got round to reviewing everything and can’t remember why I liked it.
-I currently have four books on that list, but here are the two that are currently battling for the top spot:
+I currently have six books on that list, but here are the two that are currently battling for the top spot:

 New release you haven’t read yet, but want to